jjlumagbas/jjlumagbas.com/src/site/index.md

 - A slider to show change over time
 - Assign a different variable to color
 - Clustering options
-- Clickable circles to show lablels (so you can track changes to that circle)
+- Clickable circles to show labels (so you can track changes to that circle)

 ### [Network diagram with dynamic addition/removal of nodes →](https://local-community.jjlumagbas.now.sh/)